MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/sdn-multisite-overview.md

 ### Load balancing in SDN Multisite: Example scenario

-The following sections explain load balancing in Multisite, both without and with migrating workload VMs, using an example scenario.
+The following sections explain load balancing in Multisite through an example scenario, demonstrating both without and with migrating workload VMs.
 Suppose you have two Azure Stack HCI clusters with SDN Multisite enabled, each with its own SDN infrastructure deployed and configured.
-In this scenario, a client wants to reach VM1 with the IP address 10.0.0.5 and VIP of 11.0.0.5.
+In this scenario, a client wants to reach VM1 with IP address 10.0.0.5 and VIP of 11.0.0.5.

 #### Load balancing in SDN Multisite without migrating workload VMs